iotexproject/iotex-bootstrap/README.md

 # IoTeX Delegate Manual

 ## News
+- We added auto upgrade feature in our upgrader.
+Auto upgrade will check if there is an avilable upgrade every 3 days and automactilly doing the upgrade.
 - We have upgraded testnet and mainnet to `v0.10.3`.
 This version improve stability on reading native staking buckets.
 - We have upgraded mainnet to `v0.10.2`.
 It contains breaking changes which will be activated on block height 3238921.
 Delegates must upgrade your node to the new version before that.
 - We have upgraded testnet to `v0.10.2`.
 This version correct a gas limit issue for reading native vote bucket.